 2. The Department has issued a Final Certificate for the HD Project.
 Upon approval by the Department, HD Tax Increment Exemption Agreements shall be made part of the appropriate HD Zone Plan.

 (b) Effective Date of Exemption.
-HD Tax Increment Exemption Agreements shall provide that the Tax Increment Exemption shall be effective as of the first fiscal year subsequent to the completion of Substantial Rehabilitation.
+HD Tax Increment Exemption Agreements shall provide that the Tax Increment Exemption shall be effective as of the first fiscal year subsequent to the completion of new construction or Substantial Rehabilitation.

 (c) Increment and Base Value Calculations.
 HD Tax Increment Agreement shall contain an explanation in support of any assumptions or calculations related to the Increment and Base Value.